 Information on the disease

 According to the latest findings, individuals can become infected in the same way as with the flu, i.e. contact with the droplets that are released when an infected person coughs or sneezes, and direct contact with contaminated surfaces.
-Coronaviruses can be passed from person to person if people are in close contact with each other over a longer period (with less than 2 metres’ distance over a period of more than 15 minutes).
+Coronaviruses can be passed from person to person if people are in close contact with each other over a longer period (with less than 2 metres’ distance over an accumulated period of more than 15 minutes).

 What to do if you are experiencing the symptoms